 Each state sets its own rules for auto insurance, but the basic systems used can be divided into two broad categories: tort and no fault.

-• In no-fault states, each driver is responsible for paying for their own bodily injury claims, regardless of who causes the crash, and they will file a claim with their own insurer.
+- In no-fault states, each driver is responsible for paying for their own bodily injury claims, regardless of who causes the crash, and they will file a claim with their own insurer.
 Additionally, the driver who is not at fault may not be allowed to sue the driver who is at fault.
-However, no-fault states typically allow lawsuits if injuries are severe enough.
+However, no-fault states typically allow lawsuits if injuries meet a specific injury threshold.

 Within these two broad categories, there are many variations.
 Often, both drivers contribute to a crash to varying degrees, and tort states have developed different ways of handling this.
 No-fault systems can also vary, and some states may use a combination of the two systems.
 States that use a no-fault system for injuries typically do not apply this system to property damage.